 The 37-minute film features interviews, new photographs and never-before-seen footage spotlighting the work of Edward Colver, Henry Diltz, Jill Furmanovsky, Lynn Goldsmith, Bob Gruen, Norman Seeff, Mark Seliger and Guy Webster.
 Shot in Los Angeles, New York and the United Kingdom, the film also features musicians Alice Cooper, Noel Gallagher, Debbie Harry and Henry Rollins.
 In a special segment, the film rediscovers Linda McCartney through images handpicked by Paul McCartney and a rare interview with Mary McCartney discussing her mother’s rarely seen, historic work.
 The film includes iconic songs and music from Blondie, The Doors, KISS, Led Zeppelin, Oasis, The Rolling Stones, The Sex Pistols, The Who – and more.

+A Presentation of the Annenberg Space for Photography.
 Produced and Directed by Steven Kochones.
 Producer: Joe Russo.
 Editor: James W. Pendorf.
 Director of Photography: John Tipton.
 Line Producer: Allan Wachs.
 Production Manager: Steven Morales.
 Technical Director: Karlo David.
-Filmed in 5K resolution on the Red EPIC camera and presented in 4K resolution.
-Running Time: 37 minutes.